 The feet are one of the most common parts of the body affected by psoriatic arthritis (PsA).
 This disease can inflame any of the 28 bones and 30 joints in each foot, as well as the ankles.
-And when PsA hits your feet hard, every step can be agony.
+And when PsA hits your feet hard, every step can be painful.

 In particular, PsA tends to cause pain at the back of the heel (Achilles tendinitis) or the sole of the foot (plantar fasciitis).
 Foot pain and swelling appear during active disease periods called flares and subside during remissions.

 Biologics and other disease-modifying antirheumatic drugs (DMARDs) act on your immune system to slow the progression of PsA.
-If you take all of your doses on schedule, these drugs should help control the joint damage that causes foot pain.
+If you take all of your doses on schedule, these drugs should help manage the joint damage that causes foot pain.

 Avoid high heels and shoes with a narrow toe box.
 They put too much pressure on sore, swollen feet.
 Instead, wear shoes with an open toe or wide toe box to give your feet room to swell.